Chicken Stew

 Hope you will enjoy reading it :)

-Green chilly – 4-5
+- 4-5 Green chilly

-Cardamom – 4
+- 4 Cardamom

-Cloves – 4
+- 4 Cloves

 - Coconut oil

-Salt
+- Salt

-Curry leaves
+- Curry leaves

-Crush the whole masala (number 4 ingredient).
+- Crush the whole masala (number 4 ingredient).
 Heat oil in a deep pan & splutter the whole masala.
 Add onion, ginger &garlic, green chilly & curry leaves.
 Saute till onion becomes soft and keep in mind that onions should not brown in this recipe.
-When onion becomes soft add chicken pieces, salt and potato cubes.
-Mix well.
-Add medium thick coconut oil and cover & cook.

-When the chicken is half done, add the cubed carrots too.
-Continue cooking till the chicken is fully done.
-Add the cashew paste to the thick coconut milk & mix well.
+- Add the cashew paste to the thick coconut milk & mix well.
 When the chicken is cooked completely add the thick coconut milk.
 Reduce the flame & cook for 5 -7 minutes or until you get the required thickness.
-Garnish with fried small onion/shallots & curry leaves.
-Serve hot with appam or bread.

 Please check out the Christmas Menu too…